Gangadhar-Kuratti/My_Python-course/README.md

 ## Project
 - A project named 'expense trackor' using the concept of loops,dictionaries and lists which tracks our daily expenditure

+## Completed (Day_19)
+- Practice set 19 ✅

+## Programs
+- program to print the even numbers from 1-20 using for loop
+- program to print the tables of a number using for loop
+- program to print the sum of numbers between 1-10 using for loop
+- program to print the product of numbers between 1-5 using for loop
+- program to print the character of given string